LLNL/Silo/docs/subsets.md

   For Silo's other mesh types such as ucd or quad mesh objects, the groupels can be nodes (0d), zones (2d or 3d depending on the mesh dimension), edges (1d) and faces (2d).

   The groupel map concept is best illustrated by example.
-  Here, we will define a groupel map for the material case illustrated in Figure 0-6 on page `145`.
+  Here, we will define a groupel map for the material case illustrated in Figure 0-6.

   ![](./mrgtree_groupel_maps.gif)
   Figure 0-10: Example of using groupel map for (mixing) materials.